Afula axe attack: Attacker

 The attacker, an unemployed Palestinian, 25-year-old Wahib Abu Rub from Qabatiya, was a member of the Islamist militant organization Hamas.
 He was sentenced to life imprisonment.

 On 18 October 2011, Abu Rub was released after having served 17 years of his sentence as part of the Gilad Shalit prisoner exchange between Israel and Hamas.
 He was arrested and returned to prison in 2014.
 Israeli authorities claimed that he had returned to terrorist activities.
 A special judicial committee ruled that Abu Rub had breached the conditions of his release and that he should serve his full sentence for Gabai's murder.
 The Nazareth District Court rejected an appeal by Abu Rub and upheld the committee's decision.

 Reactions

 Israeli Prime Minister Yitzhak Rabin condemned the attack but said that violence would not stop the Middle East peace talks.

-During the mid-2000s (decade), Israeli singer Shai Gabso recorded the song "You tell me" (תגידי לי את) written in memory of Liat Gabai, with the assistance of Lt.
+During the mid-2000s (decade), Israeli singer Shay Gabso recorded the song "You tell me" (תגידי לי את) written in memory of Liat Gabai, with the assistance of Lt.
 Col. Yair Ben-Shalom who was Gabai's commander.